Dunamis4tw/rubik-render/README.md

 - **Multiple views**: Generate the Rubik's cube in different views, including:
   - `isometric`: 3D isometric view.
   - `flat`: Top-down or side view.
-  - `unfolded` (coming soon): Flat layout showing all sides of the cube.
+  - `unfolded`: Flat layout showing all sides of the cube.

 - **Customizable size**: Create cubes and cuboids with dimensions ranging from 1x1x1 to 64x64x64.